akinomik/BCG_Forage/README.md

 - **Actionable insights generation**

 The project showcases real-world data science skills applied to customer analytics and churn prediction challenges faced by consulting firms like BCG.

-## Data Files NB

-**Note**: Data files (`client_data.csv`, `price_data.csv`) are not included in this repository due to confidentiality.
-The notebook assumes these files are present in the same directory.
+It also demonstrates practical application of data science techniques in customer analytics and business consulting contexts.
 ---

-*This project demonstrates practical application of data science techniques in customer analytics and business consulting contexts.*